PrasheethaArcot/remote-work-research-agent/README.md

 - Plans the Research Scope: Breaks down the main query into relevant subtopics using an LLM-powered planner.

-- Gathers Documents: Searches academic and web sources (e.g., arXiv, news, blogs) to retrieve high-quality, relevant documents.
+- Gathers Documents: Searches academic and web sources to retrieve high-quality, relevant documents.

 - Processes and Filters Content: Parses retrieved content, extracts key text from summaries or full PDFs, and filters noise.